landportal/landbook-data-access-api/doc/source/index.rst

 Welcome to landportal-data-access-api's documentation!
 ======================================================

 Welcome to the documentacion of landportal-data-access-api, in the next sections you can see how to use the api.
-This api allows users to reuse data.
-The license...
+This api allows users to reuse data that is showed on landportal.info

 Contents: